 PROS:

-The Oben was exactly what I was looking for in the beginning.
-It’s super lightweight (only 3 lbs!) and packs up small, which is really convenient for travel and shooting on location.
+The Oben tripod was a great first tripod for me in the beginning.
+It’s super lightweight (only 3 lbs!) and packs up nice and small for traveling on location.
 One of my favorite features was that the legs flip upside down so I could position my camera for overhead shots without needing a separate extension arm.
-It also doesn’t take up a lot of room if you work in a smaller space for shooting your food photography.
+It also doesn’t take up a lot of room if you’re working in a smaller space.

 CONS:

-The issues I discovered with using this tripod for overhead shots was that the legs would sometimes get in the way of the image.
-This resulted in extra editing for me after the shoot.
-It was a bummer that my favorite feature ended up being more of an inconvenience.
+One of the problems I had with using the Oben tripod for overhead shots was that the legs would sometimes get in the way of the image.
+This resulted in a lot of extra editing for me after the photo shoot.

-I would also have to set up on the floor for overhead shots, which wasn’t efficient if I wanted to shoot other angles too.
-To shoot other angles, I would have to physically move the board from the floor to a table.
-Then, I would have to completely readjust my tripod to shoot at an angle.
-It was annoying and unnecessarily time consuming.
+I would also have to set up my food on the floor for the overhead shots, which worked ok.
+But, in order to shoot at other angles, I would have to physically move the board from the floor to a table.
+Then, I would have to completely readjust my tripod to shoot at a different angle.
+I just felt that it became unnecessarily time consuming.

 Tripods For Food Photography: Manfrotto 055